This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - Fake train ticket: Only buy your tickets from an official ticketing office.
 Do not trust strangers who offer to take you to their alleged friend’s ticket outlet.

 - Apparently closed or canceled: Do not believe somebody telling you that your train has been canceled.
 They will try to sell you alternative transport options like a car or bus.
 A similar scam is also popular at tourist attractions.
-The driver will claim that one site is ‘closed,’ in order to offer to take you to another place, often a store or somewhere that gives the driver a commission like the hotel scam I mentioned earlier.
+The driver will claim that one site is ‘closed’ and offer to take you to another place, often a store or somewhere that gives the driver a commission, like the hotel scam I mentioned earlier.
 Stick to your plan.

 - Altered taxi meters: Find a legal taxi, be direct about where you want to go and keep an eye on the meter.
-If it is running unusually fast, it may have been altered to claim a higher fare.
+It may have been altered to claim a higher fare if it is running unusually fast.

 - Pre-paid taxis: Many people have experienced pre-paid taxi drivers who suddenly ‘forgot’ the way and suggested another hotel.
 Stick to your plan and do not hand the pre-paid voucher to the driver until you have arrived.